Have you stocked up on salad dressing with a plan to be super healthy, only to have accidentally forgotten all about that half-open bottle?

 - Separation: In refrigerated, dairy-based salad dressings, like blue cheese dressing, separation is an indication that the dressing is old, though not necessarily bad.
 Give it a mix and have a taste to make sure!

 - Changes in smell

 - A rancid taste: Rancidity is a term used to describe food with oils and fats in that have oxidized with the oxygen in the air.
 This causes a bitter taste and smell.
-Whilst rancid foods aren’t unsafe to eat, they’re definitely not nice!
+While rancid foods aren’t unsafe to eat, they’re definitely not tasty!